-Individual faculty members determine the attendance policy for the classes and should have them clearly stated in their syllabi.
-However, there are some circumstances that warrant special consideration to determine whether accommodation is possible.
+Individual faculty members may determine the attendance policy for their classes and should have them clearly stated in their syllabi.
+However, there are some circumstances that warrant special consideration to determine whether an accommodation is possible.
 These cases are referred to as explained absences.

 There are two types of explained absences: